ThaisGO/jobs-list/README.md

 ### What I learned

-This project had the purpose of studying the Vue 3 framework concepts like the composition API, components and how to structure the routes and views using vue architecture.
+This project had the purpose of applying some of the Vue 3 framework concepts like the composition API, components and how to structure the routes and views using vue architecture.
 It also aimed to learn how to call an API and use Promises, the Axios library was chosen simply because I wanted to try something diferent from the Fetch option.

 The Json-Server was chosen to "host the database" and mock the API endpoint I needed.